Europe's pro-nuclear leaders seek atomic energy revival - SWI swissinfo.ch

 By Julia Payne and Kate Abnett

-BRUSSELS (Reuters) -Leaders from pro-nuclear European countries and energy experts are set to call for a nuclear energy revival on Thursday at a summit in Brussels, seeking to rebuild the European industry after years of gradual decline.
+BRUSSELS (Reuters) – Leaders from pro-nuclear European countries and energy experts called for a nuclear energy revival on Thursday at a summit in Brussels, seeking to rebuild the European industry after years of gradual decline.

 The political push to expand nuclear – a low-carbon energy source – is part of the drive to meet Europe’s ambitious climate targets.
 But it faces headwinds including a lack of investment and cost overruns and delays that have plagued recent projects.